namzug16/netto/README.md

 A minimal, flexible, composable, and neat web framework for Dart.
 ```

-Netto is an experimental web framework whose goal is to give you the lightest
+Netto is a web framework whose goal is to give you the lightest
 possible foundation for building feature-rich web servers and applications.
 It
 sticks closely to the `dart:io` library, adding zero hard wrappers,
-no compile-time header type safety, and no file system based
+and no file system based routing conventions.
-conventions.
 Inspired by the ergonomics of [Echo](https://echo.labstack.com/) in
 the Go ecosystem, Netto keeps out of your way so you can structure your server
 however you want.